-- 8.1 By the end of primary education, relationships education will include teaching about families and people who care; caring friendships; respectful relationships; online relationships and being safe.
+- 8.1 By the end of primary education, relationships education will include teaching about different types of families and people who care; caring friendships; respectful relationships; online relationships and being safe.
 The School scheme of work for PSHE details what each topic covers and when each topic is taught.
-See Appendix I for a broad overview of the curriculum map. - 8.2 In addition to relationships education, the School will teach sex education including teaching contained in the science curriculum policy about the main external body parts, the human body as it grows from birth to old age (including puberty) and the reproduction in some plants and animals and how a baby is made. - 8.3 By the end of secondary education, relationships and sex education will include teaching to develop knowledge on the topics specified for primary.
-In addition, the curriculum provision will include teaching about families; respectful relationships, including friendships; issues around being online and the media; being safe and intimate and sexual relationships, including sexual health.
+See Appendix 1 for a broad overview of the curriculum map. - 8.2 In addition to relationships education, the School will teach sex education including teaching contained in the science curriculum policy about body parts, the human body as it grows (including puberty) and animal and plant reproduction and how a baby is made. - 8.3 By the end of secondary education, relationships and sex education will build on the material covered at the primary stage of education.
+In addition, the curriculum will include teaching about families; respectful relationships, including friendships; issues around being online and the media; being safe and intimate and sexual relationships, including consent and sexual health.